mohan13krishna/RTP-E-Wonder-Trip/README.md

 --> Add seperately two pictures for design of website like logo name it as des and des1.jpg

---> To run it, you need Xmapp and apache tomact to run it in web browser.
+--> To run php files, you need Xmapp and apache tomact to run it in web browser.

 --> search it with http://localhost8080